 Instant Transfers Between Tangerine Accounts

-One annoying feature of PC Interest Plus Savings accounts is that transfers out of your savings to your chequing account aren't instant and require one business day to process.
+One annoying feature of Simplii Financial Interest Plus Savings accounts is that transfers out of your savings to your chequing account aren't instant and require one business day to process.
 Sometimes you just need access to your money NOW, am I right?
 With Tangerine, transfers between savings and chequing accounts are instant.

 Cheques Aren't Always Free

-The biggest disadvantage Tangerine has over PC Financial is that only the first book of cheques is free whereas they are always free with the latter.
+The biggest disadvantage Tangerine has over Simplii Financial is that only the first book of cheques is free whereas they are always free with the latter.
 However, if you do need to reorder cheques, they sell them at a very reasonable price of $20 which is much lower than the $40+ that the big banks typically charge.

 All Else Is Basically Equal